RenderKit/embree/README.md

   EMBREE_ISA_AVX512SKX           Enables AVX-512 for Skylake when  OFF
                                  EMBREE_MAX_ISA is set to NONE.

-  EMBREE_GEOMETRY_TRIANGLES      Enables support for triangle      ON
+  EMBREE_GEOMETRY_TRIANGLE      Enables support for triangle      ON
                                  geometries.

-  EMBREE_GEOMETRY_QUADS          Enables support for quad          ON
+  EMBREE_GEOMETRY_QUAD          Enables support for quad          ON
                                  geometries.

   EMBREE_GEOMETRY_CURVE_LINEAR   Enables support for line          ON